bvaughn/react-virtualized/docs/Collection.md

 Renders scattered or non-linear data.
 Unlike `Grid`, which renders checkerboard data, `Collection` can render arbitrarily positioned- even overlapping- data.

 **Note** that this component's measuring and layout phase is more expensive than `Grid` since it can not assume a correlation between a cell's index and position.
-For this reason it will take signifnicantly longer to initialize than the more linear/checkerboard components.
+For this reason it will take significantly longer to initialize than the more linear/checkerboard components.

 ### Prop Types
 | Property | Type | Required? | Description |